Node.js for Oracle Linux

-To configure the yum repositories shown above on your system, install the oracle-nodejs-release-el7 or oracle-nodejs-release-el6 RPM.
+To configure the yum repositories shown above on your system, install the oracle-nodejs-release-el7.
 After installing this RPM, the default enabled repository is that for the latest available Node.js release.
 To configure the Node.js and the Oracle Instant Client repository:

 $ sudo yum install -y oracle-nodejs-release-el7 oracle-release-el7